Bala, Kansas

-Bala is an unincorporated community in Bala Township, Riley County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 29.
+Bala is a census-designated place (CDP) in Bala Township, Riley County, Kansas, United States.
+As of the 2020 census, the population was 29.

 History

-Bala settled about 1862.
+Bala was settled circa 1862.
 It was a shipping point on the Chicago, Rock Island and Pacific Railroad.
-It is named after Bala, in Wales.
+The community is named after Bala, in Wales.

 A post office was opened in Bala in 1871, and remained in operation until it was discontinued in 1966.

 Demographics

-For statistical purposes, the United States Census Bureau has defined Bala as a census-designated place (CDP).

 Education

 The community is served by Riley County USD 378 public school district.